julienw/RFC/text/Issue 8 - Plug-in based architecture.md

 - `ChannelKind`, designed to help discovering channels based on their features;
 - `Value`, designed to automate (de)serialization of values, on behalf of adapters;
-- `Message`, designed to help catch errors.
+- `Type`, designed to help catch errors.

 ## Pros